jgoodricke/Mars-Explorer-Simulator/README.md

 Please do not put your name in any of the submitted code since this makes it harder for us to review your submission anonymously.

+## Test Cases

+### Test Case 1 – Accessing Manual and File Input

+Description: Checks if the user can access the file input and manual input interfaces correctly from the starting screen.

+Module: main method

+Test Steps:

+Enter the command for manual and file input from the main screen

+Expected Result: Successful access for both

+Result: Successful access for both

+### Test Case 2 – User Cannot Leave Start Screen withou

+Description: Check that the user cannot get past the main screen without entering a valid input

+Module: main method

+Test Steps:

+Enter the following commands:
+3

+-1

+1.5

+Command Line Input

+True

+Expected Result: Unable to pass start screen.

+Result: Unable to pass start screen.

+### Test Case 3 – File Input – Testing Bounds and Reporting

+Description: User will enter file input mode, and submit a file that will side of the table, attempt to move off the table, and report.

+Test Data:

+PLACE 3,3

+MOVE 2,3

+MOVE 1,3

+MOVE 0,3

+MOVE -1,3

+REPORT

+MOVE 1,3

+MOVE 2,3

+MOVE 3,3

+MOVE 4,3

+MOVE 5,3

+MOVE 6,3

+REPORT

+MOVE 4,3

+MOVE 3,3

+MOVE 3,2

+MOVE 3,1

+MOVE 3,0

+MOVE 3,-1

+REPORT

+MOVE 3,1

+MOVE 3,2

+MOVE 3,3

+MOVE 3,4

+MOVE 3,5

+MOVE 3,6

+REPORT

+Test Steps:

+Copy the above data into a text file and place in the project folder.

+Start the program in file input mode

+Expected Result:

+0,3

+5,3

+3,0

+3,5

+Result:

+0,3

+5,3

+3,0

+3,5

+### Test Case 4 – User Input – Testing Bounds and Reporting

+Description: This test is the same as test 3, except it is performed in CL Input mode.

+Test Steps:

+Enter the following commands:

+PLACE 3,3

+MOVE 2,3

+MOVE 1,3

+MOVE 0,3

+MOVE -1,3

+REPORT

+MOVE 1,3

+MOVE 2,3

+MOVE 3,3

+MOVE 4,3

+MOVE 5,3

+MOVE 6,3

+REPORT

+MOVE 4,3

+MOVE 3,3

+MOVE 3,2

+MOVE 3,1

+MOVE 3,0

+MOVE 3,-1

+REPORT

+MOVE 3,1

+MOVE 3,2

+MOVE 3,3

+MOVE 3,4

+MOVE 3,5

+MOVE 3,6

+REPORT

+Test Steps:

+Copy the above data into a text file and place in the project folder.

+Start the program in file input mode

+Expected Result:

+0,3

+5,3

+3,0

+3,5

+Result:

+0,3

+5,3

+3,0

+3,5

+### Test Case 5 – Must Place Rover First

+Description: User will enter CL input mode, and enter all the available commands without placing the rover first.
+This will ensure users can’t give the rover commands before he is placed.

+Test Steps:

+Enter the following commands:

+MOVE 0,0

+REPORT

+PLACE 0,0

+REPORT

+Expected Result:

+(No Report)

+0,0

+Result:

+(No Report)

+0,0